vlutton/encore-ui/src/rxApp/README.md

 ## Fonts

 The Encore-UI default font is Roboto.
 This is used for all text on the page and is loaded via Google Fonts.
-Be sure you app includes the following line:
+Be sure your app includes the following line:

 ```
 <link href="https://fonts.googleapis.com/css?family=Roboto:400,100,100italic,300,300italic,400italic,700,700italic" rel="stylesheet" type="text/css" />